lusaisai/FindMeGoogleIP/README.md

 ./findmegoogleip.py all
 ```

-A simple ui is created for easier use on Windows, just double click ui.pyw
+A simple ui is available, double click ui.pyw to use it.

 For a complete list, see below domain map/list or browse this <a href="http://ian.macky.net/pat/map/clickable_world.html" target="_blank">world map</a>.